SEER? What Does That Mean?

 In addition, environmental factors can affect SEER.
 Air conditioners located in Florida, where there is more heat and humidity, will need to work much harder than an air conditioning unit located in the Northeast part of the United States.
 The size of your house and the amount of sunlight your house gets also will affect efficiency.
 In addition, the amount of time you run your air conditioner and your personal comfort level will play a role.

 How do I figure out the most efficient air conditioner unit for my house?

 There is no "one size fits all" choice for air conditioners.
 Choosing the right air conditioner for your house involves a lot of different factors.
 The size of your house and your own personal habits in using an air conditioner will play a huge role.
 In addition to considering how efficient you want an air conditioning unit, you need to consider other factors, such as cost and reliability.

-If you are interested in knowing what is the right air conditioner for you, contact American Air Cares, for professional HVAC service in Palm City, Stuart, Ft.
+If you are interested in knowing what is the right air conditioner for you, contact American Air Cares, for professional HVAC service in Port St. Lucie, Palm City, Stuart, Ft.
 Pierce and surrounding areas.
 Our experienced technicians can discuss your options and help you find the most efficient air conditioning unit for your house.